 - Community pharmacy contractors

-- Dispensing appliance contractors
+- Dispensing Appliance Contractors (DACs)

-- Local pharmaceutical service providers
+- Local Pharmaceutical Service (LPS) providers

 - Dispensing GP practices

-For the purposes of this PNA, 'pharmaceutical services' has been defined as those services which are/may be commissioned under the provider's contract with NHSE&I. A detailed description of each provider type and the pharmaceutical services as defined in their contract with NHSE&I is set out below.
+For the purposes of this PNA, 'pharmaceutical services' has been defined as those services that are/may be commissioned under the provider's contract with NHSE&I. A detailed description of each provider type and the pharmaceutical services as defined in their contract with NHSE&I is set out below.